pzhaojohnson/RNA2Drawer/README.md

 ### Secondary Structure

-The secondary structure of your drawing can be saved in a text file as dot-bracket notation and Mfold forcings.
+The secondary structure of your drawing can be saved in a text file as dot-bracket notation or Mfold forcings.

 ### VARNA

-A VARNA file can be created that of your drawing that attempts to save as many aspects of your drawing as possible in VARNA format.
-This VARNA file can then be opened within the VARNA nucleic acid structure visualization program.
+A VARNA file (with extension `.VARNA`) of your drawing can be created, which can be opened in VARNA itself.
+As many aspects of your drawing as possible will be preserved in the exported VARNA file.

 ## Drawing Structures as Lines